gmove-io/account.tech/README.md

 This project will eventually include both an SDK and a CLI to streamline operations.
 Frontends such as a webapp, extension and mobile app should eventually be developped.

+## Features

+- **Configuration**: Set up the Multisig's name, members, threshold, proposal expiration and scheduled execution.
+- **Access Control**: Securely manage access to functions in your package via a Cap owned by the Multisig.
+- **Asset Management**: Manage and send your coins or any other object types just like with classic accounts.
+Easily hide spam objects owned by a Multisig.
+- **Custom Proposals**: Define any actions in your module and easily manage them via the Multisig.
+Check out the [examples](TODO:).
+- **Package Upgrades**: Lock your UpgradeCaps in your Multisig to enforce agreement on the code to be published.
+Optionally follow a time-lock built-in policy to protect your users.
+Helpers will be provided to display upcoming upgrades on your dapp
+- **Interact with dApps**: Easily interact with dApps on Sui that are integrated to the Multisig.
+Stake, Swap, Lend your assets, and more.
+(TODO)

 ## Modules

 The project consists of several modules, each handling different aspects of the multisig functionality: